keboola/processor-decompress/README.md

 Takes all archive files in `/data/in/files` and decompresses them to `/data/out/files`.

- - Currently supports ZIP,GZIP and Zlib compressions.
+ - Currently supports ZIP, GZIP and Zlib compressions.
  - Manifest files are ignored (and not copied).

 # Usage